ABOUT THIS WEBINAR

 Welcome and sound check for all delegates

-How to fulfil the requirement to use modern scholarship in the mark scheme
+Presentation on how to fulfil the requirement to use modern scholarship in the mark scheme

-You will have been sent some student essays in advance of the webinar, and we will discuss the marks for these, along with tips on how to apply the mark scheme.
+Activity: You will have been sent some student essays in advance of the webinar, and we will discuss the marks for these, along with tips on how to apply the mark scheme.

-Current scholarship on the Odyssey, with an overview of the main areas of debate.
+Presentation: Current scholarship on the Odyssey, with an overview of the main areas of debate.

-12 ways in which to get your students to engage with scholars – a collection of tips and ideas to save you time and also to engage your students!
+Summary: 12 ways in which to get your students to engage with scholars – a collection of tips and ideas to save you time and also to engage your students!

 Mark is an experienced examiner and Head of Humanities, with over 25 years teaching experience of both Classical Civilisation and History.
 He has marked on the first year of the linear AS exam, and has marked for both OCR and AQA.
 He has a particular interest in innovative strategies for improving student performance, and is the author of a number of Ted-Ed videos on Classical Civilisation.